dmitriyshub/ocp-kdump/README.md

 kernel.hung_task_panic = 1
 ```

-- When configuring this parameters with a MachineConfig
+- Use `kernelArguments` when configuring this parameters with a MachineConfig

 ```yaml
   kernelArguments: